OlegMishin/GotekFlashFloppy/README.md

 ## MPU programming

-Some early revisions of the MPU can not be programmed via DFU.
+Some early revisions of the MPU it can not be programmed via DFU.
 It is described in an application note AN2606(chapter 16.3.2): https://www.st.com/resource/en/application_note/cd00167594-stm32-microcontroller-system-memory-boot-mode-stmicroelectronics.pdf

 As I have such early revision of the MPU, I needed to use SWD interface.
 Actually, DFU mode flashing was not considered in the design.
+Related jumpers will be added in the next pcb revision.

 Hardware: ST-LINK V2 (Chinese clone).
 The MPU supplied from ST-LINK.
 It is enough for programming.